oh-lang/oh/wishlist.md

-TODO: this should probably be disallowed.  the compiler needs to be able to reason about the type in a `x_[...]` function.  come up with deterministic examples.
+TODO: this should probably be disallowed.  the compiler needs to be able to reason about the type in a `x_[...]` function.  come up with deterministic examples. actually, this is probably ok if we're casting to `any_`.  not really great, though, prefer a more reasonable example.

 ```
 # it's preferable to return a more specific value here, like